NorSC/supervisor-search/_supervisors/dirk-van-der-linden.md

   Ideally you would be interested in pursuing research and have interest in academia so that from the start I can help you work on your project to have potential for publication (e.g., in the International Conference on Animal-Computer Interaction).

   Take a look at my [research ](https://www.profdirk.com/research)description on my website, my [research outputs](https://researchportal.northumbria.ac.uk/en/persons/dirk-van-der-linden/publications/) on Pure, and my [Technology for Animals](https://www.tech4animals.org) lab website for more details of what I have and am working on.
-If we work together on a project, you will have access to domain experts in my Technology for Animals Lab from veterinary sciences, animal behaviour, and anthrozoology.
+If we work together on a project, you may gain access to domain experts in my Technology for Animals Lab from veterinary sciences, animal behaviour, and anthrozoology.

   I am happy to discuss any project ideas you might already have in this domain and work with you on finding something that fits with your interests and ambitions.
 For inspiration, some rough project/topic ideas that I would also be interested in working on with students are below, these would also require your own interpretation and further definition:

+  **"Wildlife and human interactions in the city:** lots of different animals live among us in the city, yet most people know very little of them, misunderstand them, or even dislike them.
+Could technology help improve human-animal relationships, and if so, what kind of shape would that technology take?
+There are lots of opportunities in this domain for your own interpretation and interest of a tailored project."

   **"Business models for interspecies information systems:** technology for animals helps people improve their understanding and behavior towards animals in many sectors, but the practicalities of designing a sustainable business model for these technologies and the services they deliver is both complex and understudied.
 A systematic investigation of what business models are in use in a given domain (e.g., pet wearables) and what business models might create long-term success given that interspecies information systems' characteristics would be a major leap forward for the domain in designing effective technological platforms to support people in giving better care to animals."

-  **"DuoLingo, but for animal behavior:** developing a DuoLingo style learning platform (web or app) in collaboration with dog behavioral experts to teach dog owners what particular dog behaviors and movements mean in order to increase responsible pet ownership.
-Go through the UCD process, work with veterinarians to design a prototype of such a system and ideally also implement a functioning prototype which can be gradually extended with more learning materials.
-HCI and development skills would be a perfect combination.
-Can also consider other (companion) animal species!"

   "**Effective interspecies nudging for dog owners:** investigate how dog activity and health monitors like FitBark and PetPace work, how quantified pet data can be used to steer pet owners towards responsible actions (e.g., appropriate diets, activity levels, cognitive enrichment), design interspecies behavioral nudges that could be integrated into such technology, and conduct experimental work to assess their efficiency.
 HCI and strong research/experimental skills would be a perfect combination."